Jisonaayili

-Jisonaayili is a community in Sagnarigu District in the Northern Region of Ghana.
+Jisonaayili (or Jisonayili) is a community in Sagnarigu District in the Northern Region of Ghana.
 It is a linear settlement concentrated along the Jisonayili Road that divides the community into two halves.
 The immediate neighboring communities include Kanvili, Gurugu, Chogu-Yapalsi and Kamina Barracks.
 The community is served by a public library located in the Jisonaayili Community Center.

-The community is under the leadership of a local chief enstooled by the main chief of Tamale (Gukpenaa).
-The present chief of Jisonaayili (2015), Alhaji Alhassan Abu was installed in February 2015 after his predecessor (Bomaha-naa Mahamadu) died in 2012.
+The community is under the leadership of a local chief enskinned by the main chief of Tamale (Gukpenaa).
+The present chief of Jisonaayili (2015), Alhaji Alhassan Abu, was installed in February 2015 after his predecessor (Bomaha-naa Mahamadu) died in 2012.